 Recognition, including a Public Relations ribbon for the state conference name badge, will be based on doing one of the following:

-– Submit an article or photo to the national FCCLA magazine, Teen Times, and have the article accepted for publication.
+- Submit an article or photo to the national FCCLA magazine, Teen Times, and have the submission accepted for publication.

 - Submit one of the following to the Virginia Vice President of Public Relations: newspaper article; chapter newsletter; screen shots of chapter Facebook, Twitter, Pinterest pages; or chapter website.

-To receive recognition at the Virginia FCCLA state conference, email confirmation of your chapter’s submission of the national Public Relations Award to Deborah Will at debbiewillFCCLA@comcast.net.
+In addition, email confirmation of your chapter’s submission of the national Public Relations Award to Deborah Will: debbiewillFCCLA@comcast.net

 James Wood High School High School – 2020 National Public Relations Award Winner